Dissecting the Phase Space Snail Shell: INTRODUCTION

-It has been well known that the velocity phase space in the solar neighborhood, e.g., $V_{R} - V_{\phi}$, shows complex kinematic stream features, also known as ``moving groups'' \citep{dehnen_98, skulja_etal_99, famaey_etal_05, antoja_etal_08}.
-Different moving groups may have different dynamical origins.
-Previous studies argued that internal dynamical effects of structures in the Galactic disk mainly generate kinematic features with radial velocity ($U$) and azimuthal velocity ($V$) within $\sim 50$ km/s \citep{antoja_etal_10, minche_16, hunt_etal_18}.
-The kinematic streams are mainly driven by dynamical resonances of the bar and/or spiral arms \citep{dehnen_99, fux_01, quille_03, desimo_etal_04, minche_16, hunt_etal_18}.
-On the other hand, stars with larger radial or azimuthal velocities resembling arc-like features in the $V_{R}-V_{\phi}$ plane may be related to the disk ringing effect caused by external interactions with satellite galaxies \citep{minche_etal_09, gomez_etal_12}.
+It has been well known that the velocity phase space in the solar neighborhood, e.g., $V_{R} - V_{\phi}$, shows complex kinematic substructures, known as ``moving groups'' \citep{dehnen_98, skulja_etal_99, famaey_etal_05, antoja_etal_08}.
+Gaia revealed new configurations in the phase space, which are the multiple arches in the $V_{R}-V_{\phi}$ space and diagonal ridges in the $R-V_{\phi}$ space \citep{gaia_etal_18b, antoja_etal_18}.
+The arches appear for the whole range of azimuthal velocity, with all the classical moving groups embedded in the more extended arched substructures \citep{gaia_etal_18b}. \citet{ramos_etal_18} remarked that the more roundish moving groups and the elongated arches are morphologically different entities, with some moving groups belonging to the same arch.
+To the first order, the velocity phase space could be considered as an assembly of arches.
+Previous studies argued that internal dynamical effects of structures in the Galactic disk mainly generate kinematic features with radial velocity ($U$) and azimuthal velocity ($V$) with respect to the local circular motion within $\sim 50$ km/s \citep{minche_etal_09}.
+On the other hand, stars with larger radial and azimuthal velocities resembling arc-like features in the $U-V$ plane may be related to the disk ringing effect caused by external interactions with satellite galaxies \citep{minche_etal_09, gomez_etal_12}.

-Here we utilize the second Gaia data release (DR2) with radial velocity, proper motions and parallax available to investigate the distributions of these moving groups in the $Z-V_{Z}$ phase space, which may shed light on the origin of the snail shell and the correlation between the in-plane and vertical motions.
+Considering the different internal or external origins of the arches, the connection between the arches and previous vertical perturbation events is still an open question.
+For example, \citet{michtc_etal_19} reported that the snail shell is only produced by the classical moving groups, with no evidence of incomplete vertical phase mixing from external perturbations.
+This apparent inconsistency with other works needs to be better understood by properly dissecting the velocity phase space into distinct arches.
+Here we utilize the second Gaia data release (DR2) with radial velocity, proper motions and parallax available to investigate the properties of different arches in the $Z-V_{Z}$ phase space.
+Hopefully, this study will shed light on the origin of the snail shell and the correlation between the in-plane and vertical motions.
 The sample is described in \S 2.
 The results are shown and discussed in \S 3, and summarized in \S 4.